Loch Bhac

 Loch Bhac (Bhaic or Vach) is a fine freshwater trout loch, located in the west part of the Allean Forest, and east part of Tay Forest park, and slightly north of Loch Tummel, within Perth and Kinross, Scotland.
 Loch Bhac sits on a south-west to north-east orientation.

+Walking

+There is a circular walk that encompasses the whole of Loch Bhac at a length of 7.5 miles.